Stanford d.school Design Thinking Process: 5 Stages + Diagram

 Particularly early in a design project, ideation is about pushing for a widest possible range of ideas from which you can select, not simply finding a single, best solution.

 Techniques like Brainstorming, affinity diagram can be used.
 After collecting as many ideas as you could, ask the team to vote.
-Two or three ideas that receive the most votes we forward into prototyping.
+Two or three of the most promising ideas can then be moved forward into prototyping.

 The determination of the best solution will be discovered later, through user testing and feedback.